 To see images of our dorms and academic buildings please visit the online interactive campus map.

 What is included in each dorm room?

-Each dorm room comes furnished with a bed, 2 sets of linens, blanket, pillow, dresser, desk, chair, closet or wardrobe, lamp, and wastebasket.
-Students are also supplied with towels and washcloths.
-The supplied sheets, towels and washcloths are laundered by E&R Laundry.
+Each dorm room comes furnished with a bed (twin XL), pillow, dresser, desk, chair, closet or wardrobe, lamp, and wastebasket.
+You may rent sheets, towels and washcloths from E&R Laundry or bring your own.
 Students should bring an additional towel for use at the pool or beach.

 May I bring a TV, refrigerator, or air conditioner for my dorm room?

 No. These items, as well as any heavy electronic equipment or heat producing items, are not allowed in the dorm rooms.
 Students may bring a fan or purchase one in town.

 When will I know my dorm assignment?

 Students will find out their dorm assignment on Registration Day.